tchen01/tchen01.github.io/research/krylov/krylov.md

 \\[-.4em]&\textbf{end procedure}
 \end{align*}

-Recently, [cite ppl] have developed a "deep pipelined" conjugate gradient, which essentially introduces even more auxiliary vectors to allow for more overlapping.
+Recently, Cornelis, Cools, and Van Roose have developed a ["deep pipelined"](https://arxiv.org/pdf/1801.04728.pdf) conjugate gradient, which essentially introduces even more auxiliary vectors to allow for more overlapping.

-As mentioned above,

 <!--start_pdf_comment-->